dotneteeer/Diary/README.md

 5. Submit a pull request.

 Do not contribute branches with `-EXAMPLE` tag.
 They are for test purposes only.
+Branchers with `-NOT-COMPLETE` tag are not complete and are most likely not working.

 ## License
 This project is licensed under the MIT License - see the `LICENSE.txt` file for details.